 Consultation activity planned for 2018/19 Brief description of the purpose of the consultation Tree Strategy.
 Consultation on a draft tree strategy for the Vale of Glamorgan will be undertaken in the new year.
 The draft strategy sets out the Council's approach across a wide range of responsibilities with regards to trees and highlights the importance of trees to the landscape, our environment and general well-being.
 Parking Strategy.
 Consultation on a Parking Strategy for the Vale of Glamorgan will need to be undertaken following gathering of evidence and consideration of options by a specialist consultant working in partnership with the Council.
 Dinas Powys Welsh Transport Appraisal Guidance (WelTAG).
 During the more detailed design and assessment of shortlisted options for the proposed transport changes in Dinas Powys, consultation with the public and other stakeholders will assist in gathering evidence on the impacts of each of the proposed options and the consequences of doing nothing.
 Junction 34 Welsh Transport Appraisal Guidance (WelTAG).
 During the more detailed design and assessment of shortlisted options for the proposed transport changes at Junction 34, consultation with the public and other stakeholders will assist in gathering evidence on the impacts of each of the proposed options and the consequences of doing nothing.
 Draft Leisure Strategy.
-To seek views and suggestions for changes to the draft leisure strategy:-
+To seek views and suggestions for changes to the draft leisure strategy.

-Collaboration and PartnershipsWe continue to explore and promote opportunities for working collaboratively locally and regionally in order to deliver improved services for customers and deliver savings.
+Collaboration and Partnerships We continue to explore and promote opportunities for working collaboratively locally and regionally in order to deliver improved services for customers and deliver savings.
 Highlighted below are our main planned activities for the coming year.

 Activity Planned 2018/19 Brief description of purpose and intended outcomes from the collaboration.
 Governance arrangements and details of partners.
 Review the CPE arrangement with Bridgend including the use of camera car for parking enforcement.
-This is being done in conjunction with the Parking Strategy to ensure that the CPE partnership arrangements are fit for purpose and will work effectively with the Parking Strategy. · · · · · · · · · · · · · · · · · · · Regional Transport Authority Authority has been established to deliver the Comprises the ten South East Wales local authorities from Monmouthshire in the East to Bridgend in the west and Merthyr in the north.
+This is being done in conjunction with the Parking Strategy to ensure that the CPE partnership arrangements are fit for purpose and will work effectively with the Parking Strategy. arrangement is with Bridgend Regional Transport Authority Authority has been established to deliver the Monmouthshire in the East to Bridgend in the west and

 Wales Coastal Monitoring Centre (WCMC).
-In collaboration with other operating Authorities, the Gwynedd County Borough Council Centre (VVOIVIO).
-WCMC will have the responsibility to develop a Conwy County Borough Council. strategic approach to coastal monitoring for the delivery of the evidence Association. base required for a Friedrich by Walah Cavarranant consistent risk based management of the entire Funded by Welsh Government and hosted by Gwynedd Welsh coast.
-Council.
-To explore the potential for Work with Cardiff and Vale Cardiff and the Vale College collaboration with Cardiff and College to encourage and Careers Wales Vale College (and other develop apprentices and Vale of Glamorgan Council (to educational establishments) to trainees. be confirmed). develop graduates and trainees.
+In collaboration with other operating Authorities, the Gwynedd County Borough Council WCMC will have the responsibility to develop a Conwy County Borough Council. strategic approach to coastal monitoring for the delivery of the evidence -Vale of Glamorgan Council -Welsh Local Government base required for a consistent risk based management of the entire Welsh coast.
+Funded by Welsh Government and hosted by Gwynedd Council.
+To explore the potential for collaboration with Cardiff and Vale College (and other educational establishments) to Work with Cardiff and Vale College to encourage and develop apprentices and trainees.
+Cardiff and the Vale College Careers Wales Vale of Glamorgan Council (to be confirmed). develop graduates and trainees.